There are two types of Arrays in D: static and dynamic.

 Complete the function

-encrypt to decrypt the secret message.
+encrypt to encrypt the secret message.

 The text should be encrypted using Caesar encryption,